Alcohol licence applications and the process

 Each licence has its own application form, a non-refundable fee and documentation requirements.

 Applications for a licence must be made to the Palmerston North District Licensing Committee (DLC) on the appropriate form with supporting information.

-Once lodged, applications are forwarded to the Police and, in some cases, the Medical Officer of Health (MoH) who then forwards a report to the DLC.
+Once lodged, applications are forwarded to the Police and the Medical Officer of Health (MoH) who then forwards a report to the DLC.
 All applications are required to be publicly notified.

-The licensing inspector then writes a final report and forwards it, along with the other reports, to the DLC.
-The DLC decides whether an application is approved.
-If there is opposition from Police or the MoH, or objections from the public, it will be heard at a DLC hearing.
+The licensing inspector then writes a report and forwards it, along with the other reports, to the DLC.
+The DLC decides whether to approve the application.

 If you have convictions

 You can discuss any potential impact on your application with a licensing inspector to see if it is likely that your application may be opposed.
 This will give you a reasonable indication before you apply and pay the fee.